-What is remote trek in Nepal?
+What are remote treks in Nepal?

 Trekking in Nepal is a 1st choice of any nature lovers, visiting Nepal.
 Everest base camp trek and Annapurna circuit trek are famous treks in Nepal; however the remote parts of Nepal offers the best lifetime experience for nature lovers and trekkers.
+Remote treks in Nepal once used to be just the restricted trails, but now with many new local trekking company in Nepal; more remote has been explored and trails are analysed with physical presence of adventurers.

 Trekking through the village with simple but beautiful life, a hard daily routine but happy environment, small reason to be happy in their small world are major attractions of trekking in remote part of Nepal.
-Unlike to fancy monasteries of Everest base camp trekking trail and stone paved trekking trail of Annapurna base camp, the off beaten routes of the remote trekking in Nepal follows the wilderness, simplicity and amusements.
-Very few locals who can speak in foreign language but majority of them speaks with a big smile will surely inspire anyone to do a remote trek in Nepal.
+Unlike to fancy monasteries of Everest base camp trekking trail and stone paved trekking trail of Annapurna base camp, the off beaten routes of the remote treks in Nepal follows the wilderness, simplicity and amusements.
+Very few locals who can speak in foreign language but majority of them speaks with a big smile will surely inspire anyone to do a remote treks in Nepal.

-By saying remote trek, you will have basic accommodation, local foods (even though the menu will have English name, in case if they have menu), trails will be narrow, trekking inside the jungle is normal act of locals life, food will not be outstanding but organic, nature will be wild & you might be alone with your guide.
+By saying remote treks, you will have basic accommodation, local foods (even though the menu will have English name, in case if they have menu), trails will be narrow, trekking inside the jungle is normal act of locals life, food will not be outstanding but organic, nature will be wild & you might be alone with your guide.

 More than 80% of Nepal is composed of village.
 Geography of Nepal is divided into 3 different forms as; terai the flat land, Hilly region the green hills and Mountains with snowcapped white mountains.
 The capital of Nepal Kathmandu is in the hills, saying that even the flat land of Terai has 70% village, and the mountains doesn’t have any cities.
 As a poor country and lack of basic transportation facility remoteness in Nepal is common.